Blacks Beach is a great place for swimming, walking, fishing and beach sports. So, visit Blacks Beach Mackay today!

 Whiting, flathead and bream are caught off the Blacks Beach itself.
 Perhaps the best fishing spot in Mackay can be found at a point near the mouth of McReady’s Creek.
 Whiting from the beaches in Mackay come up to 500 grams, so about 8 will feed a family.
 From July – November, you can also catch Spanish Mackrel.

-The best time to fish is at low tide and the best bait is fresh yabbies.
-However, you can also use prawns or worms from the local tackle shop.
+The best time to fish is on the in-coming or out-going tide and the best bait is fresh yabbies.
+However, you can also use prawns, worms and other bait available from Reception at our Park.

 Popular water sports at this Mackay beach include kayaking, paddle boarding and windsurfing.